 You can use Rackspace Intelligence to help you understand the following kinds of entities:

 Rackspace Intelligence can gather and act on only the information that is available to it.
-For example, if you define a website that is hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably won’t be able to check the space available in its file system.
+For example, if you define a website hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably can’t check the space available in its file system.